Datomni/ga4_metrics/README.md

 config-version: 2

 vars:
-    ga4_schema: profitwell
+    ga4_schema: analytics
     ga4_database: your_database_name
 ```

-### (Optional) Step 3: Configure Table Names
+### (Optional) Step 3: Configure Table Names and the timezone
 By default, events are read from the `events_*` table.
-If your input table name differs from this, you can configure the table name by adding them to your own dbt_project.yml file:
+If your input table name differs from this, you can configure the table name by adding them to your own dbt_project.yml file.
+In addition, you can configure which timezone should events be converted to for counting daily visitors.
+By default, daily visitors are counted according to the UTC timezone.
 ```
 # dbt_project.yml
 config-version: 2

 vars:
     ga4_events_tbl: "events_*"

+    timezone: "US/Pacific"
 ```

 ### (Optional) Step 4: Change the Build Schema